Orange-OpenSource/super-coding-ball/README.md

 # Mobile

-SuperCodingBall can be played on a mobile, tablet or a computer (in this case, the blocks are displayed next to the football field).
+SuperCodingBall can be played on mobile, tablet or computer (in this case, the blocks are displayed next to the football field).

 On an Android or iOS device, one can install the application as [PWA](https://web.dev/progressive-web-apps) (it allows to play even without connection).